 The historic trading town of Hoi An in Central Vietnam is a popular stop for tourists on the Saigon-Hanoi trail.
 Dutch, Chinese, Japanese, and Indian traders came to Hoi An to conduct business and exchange goods until the 17th century.
 While waiting for their ships to be unloaded, the traders would rest on the second floor of a riverfront restaurant with a view and enjoy a steaming bowl of cao lau noodles.

 Trading and shipping have long since moved north to Da Nang, however, cao lau is still a source of pride for locals in Hoi An.
-The unique noodle dish can only be made in Hoi An - all other renditions in Vietnam or elsewhere are not authentic.
+The unique noodle dish can only be made in Hoi An.

 Cao Lau Noodles